secretstartups/handbook/content/handbook/support/workflows/dedicated_cmoc.md

 ## Handover

 Follow the [End of Shift Handover Procedure](/handbook/support/workflows/cmoc_workflows/#end-of-shift-handover-procedure) from the CMOC workflows.
 Make the ingress GDCMOC aware of any issues, slack threads or tickets they should CC themselves on.
+Assign the Zendesk ticket used for communication to the the next CMOC.